Drishanv/Instagram-Performance-Analytics-for-Sugar-Cosmetics/README.md

 ## 💡 Strategic Recommendations

 ### ⭐ 1.
-Prioritize Reels, Videos & Stories
+Prioritize Stories Content Strategy

-These content types deliver stronger engagement.
+Since Stories contribute 50% of post performance, significantly outperforming Reels (30%) and Images/Videos (20%), increase focus and resources on creating engaging Stories.

 ### ⭐ 2.
-Best Posting Days:
+Optimize Weekly Posting Schedule

-**Monday, Tuesday, Friday** show higher average interaction.
+Focus content creation for Monday, Tuesday, Friday, and Saturday (19% engagement) and develop targeted content strategies for Wednesday, Thursday, and Sunday (18% engagement).

 ### ⭐ 3.
-Optimize Hashtags
+Leverage Values-Driven Hashtag Strategy

-High-performing: #crueltyfree, #makeupgoals, #veganbeauty
+Capitalize on high-performing hashtags like #CrueltyFree (20.01%), #VeganBeauty (20%), and #BoldLooks (20.01%) that strongly resonate with the audience's values.

 ### ⭐ 4.
-Maintain Posting Consistency
+Address Engagement Funnel Drop-off

-A stable posting calendar improves engagement rate.
+Improve conversion from 12% likes to higher comments, saves, and shares (currently at 1% each) by implementing more interactive content formats and calls-to-action.

 ### ⭐ 5.
-Improve Saves & Shares
+Focus on Top-Performing Content Themes

-Educational and tutorial content drives more saves.
+Replicate success factors from high-engagement posts in October 2024 (11.4K likes), May 2024 (11.3K likes), and March 2025 (11.3K likes) to consistently drive performance.